borela/naomi/README.md

 #### Notes

-You aren’t required to use the color schemes provided but keep in mind that not all features listed before are going to work with other color schemes.
+You aren’t required to use the color schemes provided but keep in mind that not all features listed are going to work with other ones.
 Also, be aware of auto completion conflicts provided by other packages, you may need to disable them.

 ## Features